-For the most part, sexual harassment has been largely “normalized” and ignored for many decades in the U.S. workplaces.
-Despite sexual harassment training upon hiring and anti-sexual misconduct posters put up on the walls of most U.S. offices, studies show that at up to 85% of all women in the U.S. have encountered some type of sexual harassment at work.
+For the most part, sexual harassment has been largely “normalized” and ignored for many decades in U.S. workplaces.
+Despite sexual harassment training upon hiring and anti-sexual misconduct posters put up on the walls of most U.S. offices, studies show that up to 85% of all women in the U.S. have encountered some type of sexual harassment at work.

 Fact: 75% of workplace harassment victims experienced retaliation after coming forward to file their complaints.
 Not to mention that more than half of all harassment complaints reported by employees go unnoticed.

 Bolstered by the ongoing wave of sex scandals in the U.S., much more pressure is being put on human resources (HR) departments nowadays.
 Turning a blind eye to a harassment claim poses a series of risks for the HR department and the company’s seniors, our sexual harassment attorney at The Kaufman Law Firm explains.

 If before Weinstein most HR departments were trying to keep such complaints under wraps or ignore them altogether, the heightened attention to sexual harassment complaints has prompted many HR departments to jump on such claims right away.

 The risk of having to pay out millions of dollars in public penalties in sexual misconduct claims has put most U.S. businesses on high alert.
 Hollywood’s sex scandals have had a profound effect on the U.S. workplace culture, which means it’s easier than ever to obtain compensation for being harassed at work.

 Under federal and state laws in California, businesses in Los Angeles are required to address and investigate sexual harassment complaints, provide victims with financial compensation and punish offenders (which in most cases amounts to termination), our sexual harassment attorneys explain.